Company Categories in Mauritius

 1. Companies Limited by Shares and Guarantee

-• Combines features of both limited by shares and limited by guarantee companies.
+• Combines features of both limited-by-shares and limited-by-guarantee companies.

 2. Limited Life Companies (LLCs)